komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Bicycling to Zhongxiao Dunhua

-We grabbed a quick traditional [Taiwanese breakfast](https://goo.gl/maps/y3iEr7ZEqFGZ3Na57), which basically consists of children's food: chicken nuggets, little mcdonald's style hashbrowns, and lots of dan bing.
+We grabbed a quick traditional [Taiwanese breakfast](https://goo.gl/maps/y3iEr7ZEqFGZ3Na57), which basically consists of children's food: chicken nuggets, little mcdonald's style hashbrowns, and lots of dan bing (egg pancake).
 Too much, probably.
-I highly recommend going to a traditional Taiwanese breakfast, don't be intimidated by the all Taiwan menu!
+I highly recommend going to a traditional Taiwanese breakfast, don't be intimidated by the Mandarin menu!
 With a little google translate, you can get by.

 After, we started a longish walk to Zhongxiao Dunhua, hoping to pick up U-bikes for all of us on the way.
 Unfortunately, we passed a [Cremia](https://goo.gl/maps/yQ7FMpnDGA1b2BZC6), which has some of the best soft serve ice cream in the world, so we had to stop within minutes of breakfast to get that.